What is the ACC?

 - Section Board

-The Trip Coordinator is a volunteer who is expected to be a competent individual.
+The Trip Leader is a volunteer who is expected to be a competent individual.
 However, it is the group’s combined effort that ultimately contributes to the overall success of the trip as well as keeping the group safe.
 There are inherent dangers involved in any mountaineering activity that can never be eliminated.
-The Trip Coordinator can take steps in the planning of the trip to help improve safety, but ultimately, risk assessment and subsequent judgement of acceptable levels of risk are up to each individual.
+The Trip Leader can take steps in the planning of the trip to help improve safety, but ultimately, risk assessment and subsequent judgement of acceptable levels of risk are up to each individual.

 - Research the physical and technical demands of the trip by reading literature and talking to experienced skiers and climbers.
 Lookup current conditions including weather, avalanche conditions, trail restrictions, route condition, etc..
 Include participants in the planning of the event.